 You will need to have a valid motorcycle theory test certificate and if you don’t already hold a valid CBT certificate you will need to complete a CBT first.
 The theory can be arranged by calling the DVSA on 0300 200 1122 or by visiting this link.
+To see how the Motorcycle Theory Test works, please click here.
 Your upgrade to a 500cc motorcycle will depend on your experience.

-You can take C.B.T. followed by both modules within consecutive days, or split your days to suit, i.e. take C.B.T. and Module 1 initially to be followed later by Module 2.
+You can take C.B.T. followed by both modules within consecutive days, or split your days to suit, i.e. take C.B.T. and Module 1 initially to be followed later by Module 2 (this is the safest way to do it, as you will avoid risking your Module 2 and test escort fees, in case you don’t pass your Module 1 first time).

 If you are unsure which course is for you take just CBT and see how you get on.